kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That produces more transferable engineering skill.

-## Framework Knowledge Should Not Substitute for Backend Knowledge
+## Framework Knowledge Should Not Substitute for Backend Knowledge { #framework-knowledge-should }

 No backend framework can save a service from: